yxj0312/unit-testing-vue/README.md

 We would have to refactor our test.
 In other words: in that case our test would have been too tightly coupled with the implementation details of our component’s form.
 So the more future-proofed solution would be to force a submit even on the form itself, without relying on our button as the middle man.

 Now by using wrapper.trigger('submit'), we’ve implemented a more scalable, decoupled solution to simulate a user submitting our form.

+## Testing API Calls

+### Inputs & Outputs

+Well, we know that the response from the getMessage call is our input, and we have two possible outputs:

+1. The call happens successfully and the message is displayed
+2. The call fails and the error is displayed

+So in our test file, we’ll need to:

+1. Mock a successful call to getMessage, checking that the message is displayed

+2. Mock a failed call to getMessage, checking that the error is displayed